weesvisje/docs/docs/quick-tips/ios/avoiding-excessive-memory-consumption.md

 Special care needs to be taken whenever you spread the work across multiple queues or async APIs.
-It is very easy to end up with a lot of work items on a queue, each holding on to large amounts of data, such as big array of ditto documents.
+It is very easy to end up with a lot of work items on a queue, each holding on to large amounts of data, such as big arrays of Ditto documents.
 This isn't always obvious leading to mystirious excessive memory consuption, eventually resulting in an out-of memory crash on mobile devices.